 There are many digital paint brushes that are now available.
 Many brushes are free to download and import into your graphic software (check out You the designer: Brushes).

-Once you are set up with your tools, there are great tutorials such as Neil Fontaine’s digital painting video tutorial for beginners, and illustration tutorials on BlogSpot .
+Once you are set up with your tools, there are great tutorials such as Skillshare's Illustration tutorials.
 Once you master one program you’ll find similarities between other programs as far as icons, and use of terminology.
 This makes learning other programs easier as you build on your skills.

 The thing to remember is that learning new techniques is constant.
 The digital world is fast-changing.
 The upside is that things are getting faster and easier to do.